patryk-czarnecki/Project-2-Automated-Testing---Cypress/Project1-ManualTesting/TestReport.md

    - **Summary:** Error in User Registration with Existing Email
    - **Description:** The system adds the digit '1' before the '@' symbol in the email address and creates a new account instead of displaying an error message.
    - **Steps to Reproduce:**
-     1. Go to the registration page [https://skleptest.pl/register](https://skleptest.pl/register).
+     1. Go to the registration page [https://skleptest.pl/register](https://skleptest.pl/my-account/).
-     2. Enter an email address that is already registered.
+     2. Enter an email address that is already registered (testowyemail@gmail.com).
      3. Fill in the other required fields.
      4. Click the "Register" button.
    - **Expected Result:** The system should display an error message indicating that the email address is already registered.